bassnode/sf_neighborhood_weather_comparison/README.md

 A little toy which helps compare the weather of neighborhoods in San Francisco.
 Written as a tool to help decide where to live.
 Don't believe the locals - use science!

+This could really be used to compare weather *anywhere*, but the impetus was to compare the micro-climates of San Francisco.

 Setup
 -----